CenterForOpenScience/SHARE/_quest.md

 share.search.IndexSetup knows of version- or cluster-specific features

+share.search.daemon doesn't understand the difference,
+                    knows only the common IndexSetup interface
-share.search.DaemonMessage doesn't understand the difference, has only a handful of iris
+                    acts on only a handful of iris,

 use different elasticsearch client libraries for different versions